barvian/thesis/paper.md

 	</div>
 </div>

-The mood picker is the primary focus of this screen, as it allows the user to launch an appropriate relaxation exercise, so it was vertically centered.
-This picker consists of three buttons, labeled with appropriate Emoji characters to represent the various moods a user might identify with.
-Once the user selects one ({% include fr.html f=19 %}), a similar view appears for them to determine the duration of their relaxation session.
-Once the user selects one ({% include fr.html f=20 %}), an appropriate relaxation exercise -- or sequence of exercises, depending on the duration chosen -- appears ({% include fr.html f=21 %}).
+The mood picker is the primary focus of this screen, as it allows the user to begin the relaxation process.
+The picker consists of three buttons, labeled with appropriate Emoji characters to represent the various moods a user might identify with.
+Once the user selects one ({% include fr.html f=19 %}), a similar view appears underneath for them to determine the duration of their relaxation session.
+Once the user selects one ({% include fr.html f=20 %}), an appropriate relaxation exercise -- or sequence of exercises, depending on the duration chosen -- appears ({% include fr.html f=21 %}) and the user can begin relaxing.

 <div class="o-wrapper__wide">
 	<div class="c-flow">